christiangriset/redbox/README.md

 Redbox is transactional.
 User packs data until they're finished, after which a call to Ship transports the data to Redshift.

-See [the Godocs](https://godoc.org/github.com/cgclever/redbox) for API documentation
+See below and [the Godocs](https://godoc.org/github.com/cgclever/redbox) for API documentation

 ## Redbox - The Configuration